Estimated reading time: 3.5 minutes

 1. Systematic onboarding

-Assuming executives will be able to gain an overview of their new area of work without an onboarding plan is a common misconception. though they are able to manage and work under pressure, they still need to be properly introduced to the company and their team.
+Assuming senior executives will be able to gain an overview of their new area of work without an onboarding plan is a common misconception.
+Though they are able to manage and work under pressure, they still need to be properly introduced to the company and their team.

 2. Good leadership does not mean that inductions should be self-run

-Though it is true that managers often have the skills and experience to adapt quickly to new environments, this does not mean that they are aware of the organisation processes, paths and responsibilities of their new place of work.
-When a senior level member is left to figure out this information for themselves, they are often left to use ‘trial and error‘ – meaning they lose valuable time and can even make unwise decisions with serious consequences.
+Though it is true that c-suite level hires often have the skills and experience to adapt quickly to new environments, this does not mean that they are aware of the organisation processes, paths and responsibilities of their new place of work.
+When a senior member is left to figure out this information for themselves, they are often left to use ‘trial and error‘ – meaning they lose valuable time and can even make unwise decisions with serious consequences.

-As a result, executives can fail in their new positions, but creating a thorough and well organised onboarding plan could potentially change this outcome.
-Senior employees are still just people, and no matter how much experience they may have, a new environment can still challenge them with uncertainty.
+As a result, CxO executives can fail in their new positions, but creating a thorough and well organised onboarding plan could potentially change this outcome.
+Senior leaders are still just people, and no matter how much experience they may have, a new environment can still challenge them with uncertainty.

-3. Managers and executives still require a good onboarding plan.
+3. Chiefs and senior level leaders still require a good onboarding plan.

-When onboarding an executive, it is important to understand that they may need to:
+When onboarding a board level executive, it is important to understand that they may need to:

 - Network with the company, and if necessary, with external stakeholders

 - Familiarise themselves with company structures, policies and culture